NMailula/CoinCtrl/ReadME.md

 **Summary of Project**

-controller.CoinCtrl is intended to be a financial journaling application, developed to allow users to record and read their financial activities on a monthly and daily basis.
+CoinCtrl is intended to be a financial journaling application, developed to allow users to record and read their financial activities on a monthly and daily basis.
 This application serves as **an advancement and encouragement of personal financial literacy**, for users to have 'control' of their financial activities.

 ---